Woz U Is Partnering with CredEd to Provide Teachers with Coding Education

 As The Need for Technology Skills Grows, Woz U Will Provide Teachers with Coding Courses to Help Them Prepare Future Workforce

-SCOTTSDALE, Arizona, Aug.
-20, 2020 /PRNewswire/ -- Woz U will be partnering with the global clearinghouse for teaching credentials, CredEd, to provide teachers worldwide with the necessary education on coding.
-This partnership comes as India recently announced a new technology-focused education policy that, in addition to building a digital teaching infrastructure, will require schools to offer coding to children as young as 12 to keep pace with workforce demand.
-To teach those courses, teachers will need to be provided with the proper training and materials.
+SCOTTSDALE, Ariz., Aug.
+20, 2020 /PRNewswire/ -- Woz U will be partnering with the global clearinghouse for teaching credentials, CredEd, to provide teachers with necessary education on coding.
+This partnership comes as the pandemic has highlighted the need for our education system to evolve, especially when it comes to technology.
+A recent survey shows that teachers have a strong desire for professional learning that builds comfort with technology.

 "With the move to online learning, people have been critical of the education system, and how schools, in some cases, have been slow to adapt," said Jacob Mayhew, CEO of Woz U. "But the reality is, teachers have not been exposed to what they're expected to teach.
 Through this partnership with CredEd, we aim to change that."